c1flores/Regex-Tutorial/README.md

  ```
  This expression signifies that the expression ```[\/\w \.-]``` may match 0 or more times and that ```([a-z\.]{2,6})([\/\w \.-]*)``` may also match 0 or more times.
 This implies that a file path or endpoint may not match at all (the URL can be a plain domain).

-## Author
+## About Me

-Christian Flores is a student of the Coding Bootcamp associated with the University of California, Berkeley.
+Christian Flores is a student of the Coding Bootcamp with the University of California, Berkeley.
 To see more of his work visit his [GitHub Profile](https://github.com/c1flores)